harditrivedi16/Time-Aware-Retrieval-Augmented-Language-Model/README.md

 ### This paper is accepted at the 'IEEE Conference on Artificial Intelligence, 2025' to be held in May and will be published on IEEE Xplore.

-#### Paper Name: Enhancing Retrieval-Augmented Language Models with Temporal Awareness
+#### Paper Name: It’s About Time: Incorporating Temporality in Retrieval Augmented Language Models
 #### Author Name: Hardi Trivedi, Prof. Jorjeta Jetcheva, Anoushka Gade

 **The repository contains the following files:**